Quick/Nimble/README.md

 expect { try somethingThatThrows() }.to(throwError(errorType: NimbleError.self))
 ```

-If you are working directly with `Error` values, without explicit casting,
+When working directly with `Error` values, using the `matchError` matcher
+allows you to perform certain checks on the error itself without having to
+explicitly cast the error.

-you can use the `matchError` matcher to check whether or not the error:
+The `matchError` matcher allows you to check whether or not the error:

 - is the same _type_ of error you are expecting.
 - represents a particular error value that you are expecting.